Kurt Cobain's legacy: A tribute from Krist Novoselic and beyond

 Nirvana and Kurt Cobain charisma

 Many people involved with Nirvana knew they were part of something groundbreaking.
-"You knew for sure that history was being made [with their MTV Unplugged show]," said former MTV executive Amy Finnerty in a 2018 article from The Ringer.
+"You knew for sure that history was being made ," said former MTV executive Amy Finnerty in a 2018 article from The Ringer.
 Expressing astonishment at Nirvana's enduring resonance, Novoselic credited Cobain's charisma.

 In a separate interview with musician, producer, and YouTuber Rick Beato (also featuring Soundgarden's Kim Thayil), Novoselic talked about how Kurt had mixed feelings about success and fame; on the one hand, he wanted it, yet also felt guilty about it (the conversation with Beato also discusses the intricacies of Soundgarden's "Black Hole Sun").